networknt/light-doc/content/en/concern/token-limit-handler.md

 ##### Handler Configuration

 * The handler will be part of the default chain.
-* It will match the request path with a configured template for the token request path, accommodating different paths used by various OAuth 2.0 providers.
+* It will match the request path with a list of configured templates for the token request paths, accommodating different paths used by various OAuth 2.0 providers.

 ##### Data Management